claire-chan/document-scanner-javascript/README.md

 ### View-Based Customization

-In addition to modifying the workflow, individual **Views** can be customized with configuration options for **UI styling, button settings, and event handling**.
+In addition to modifying the workflow, individual Views can be customized with configuration options for UI styling, button settings, and event handling.

 #### `DocumentScannerView` Configuration